Last Updated on August 15, 2026 by Emma Fajcz | Published: March 28, 2022

 Aunts et Uncles

-Located in the heart of Little Caribbean in Brooklyn’s Prospect Lefferts Gardens, this vegan spot made it onto many New York restaurant critics’ “best new restaurants of 2021” list.
-And for good reason.
+Located in the heart of Little Caribbean in Brooklyn’s Prospect Lefferts Gardens, Aunts et Uncles is a vegan spot that made it onto many New York restaurant critics’ “best new restaurants of 2021” list–and for good reason.

 Avant Garden